-Original classification Revised classification Accounting treatment Amortized cost FVTPL Fair value is measured at reclassification date.
+Original Revised classification classification Accounting treatment Amortized cost FVTPL Fair value is measured at reclassification date.
 Difference between previous amortized cost and fair value is recognized in P&L. FVTPL Amortized Cost Fair value at reclassification date becomes its new gross carrying amount.
 EIR is calculated based on the new gross carrying amount.
 Amortized cost FVTOCI Fair value is measured at reclassification date.
 Difference between previous amortized cost and fair value is recognized in OCI.
 No change in EIR due to reclassification.
 FVTOCI Amortized cost Fair value at reclassification date becomes its new amortized cost carrying amount.
 However, cumulative gain or loss in OCI is adjusted against fair value.
 Consequently, the asset is measured as if it had always been measured at amortized cost.
+A STATE OF THE STA amortized cost.